 Your doctor will first do a number of tests to clarify the cause of your hypoxemia and to ascertain your normal blood oxygen level.
 Once oxygen therapy has been prescribed, they will likely test, or teach you how to test, your blood oxygen level with a pulse oximeter during and after oxygen therapy to see if your supplemental oxygen prescription is sufficient to treat your hypoxemia.
 In many cases, the prescription is just right from the start, but some prescriptions will need adjustments.
 Regardless of your pulse ox reading, however, do not adjust your oxygen flow rate or the amount of time you are using supplemental oxygen without first speaking with your doctor.
 If you feel your oxygen prescription is not providing enough oxygen to maintain a normal blood oxygen level or to provide relief from your systems, talk to your doctor as soon as possible about any adjustments that may need to be made to your prescription.

 If you have a consistently low blood oxygen level and have been prescribed supplemental oxygen, talk to your doctor about whether a portable oxygen concentrator (POC) is right for your oxygen therapy.
 Portable oxygen concentrators can provide the supplemental oxygen you need without requiring that you be tethered to a heavy metal tank.
 With the versatility of a POC, like those made by Inogen, you can continue participating in your daily activities while still receiving medical oxygen.
-Inogen’s portable oxygen concentrators allow you to regulate your blood oxygen level and get relief from your low blood oxygen symptoms by providing your supplemental oxygen anytime you need it throughout the day, while still allowing you to maintain the freedom, independence and mobility you want.
+Inogen’s portable oxygen concentrators allow you to regulate your blood oxygen level and get relief from your low blood oxygen symptoms by providing your supplemental oxygen anytime you need it throughout the day (as long as you are connected to a power source or fully charged battery), while still allowing you to maintain the freedom, independence and mobility you want.